 In line with its mission to provide opportunities for seniors to serve the community, RSVP took the lead in organising one of the first major volunteering movement targeted at the senior citizenry to encourage them to embark on their volunteering journey in 2012.
 Working with various VWO partners, volunteering opportunities were created to allow new and would be volunteers to have a taste of volunteering.
 This movement was called Senior Volunteer Week (SVW).
 SVW has grown from 30 activities involving over 1,000 volunteers in 2012 to a months-long celebration from 2015 onwards.

-Reinforcing this, we have curated a series of at least 30 meaningful activities through collaboration with other social service and community organisations.
+With support from MCCY and Council for Third Age (C3A), we curated a series of 35 meaningful activities through collaboration with other social service and community organisations.
 Our target this year is to engage 1,000 volunteers over four months from July to October.

 NSVM 2017 with its new theme “Retire with a Purpose – Volunteer” attracted over 2,000 participants at its opening ceremony at ITE College Central on 9 September.
 180 senior volunteers volunteered as ushers, crowd control volunteers and ambassadors.
 Supported by Council for Third Age, over 1,500 volunteers served different beneficiary segments through 30 unique volunteering opportunities that took place over 3 months from August to October.